Trump insists Iran nuclear sites destroyed amid reports some survived

 WASHINGTON: US President Donald Trump on Saturday (Jul 19) insisted that the US bombing of Iranian nuclear facilities "completely destroyed" the sites after a report said that some had largely survived.

-US bomb and missile attacks struck Iran's controversial nuclear program on June 22, hitting the uranium enrichment facility at Fordo, south of Tehran, as well as nuclear sites in Isfahan and Natanz.
+US bomb and missile attacks struck Iran's controversial nuclear program on Jun 22, hitting the uranium enrichment facility at Fordow, south of Tehran, as well as nuclear sites in Isfahan and Natanz.

 The bombings, carried out at the same time as an Israeli campaign against Iranian nuclear and military infrastructure, were billed by Washington as a knockout blow to a years-long covert effort to build nuclear weapons.